KornieievaAnna/tweets/README.en.md

 ## Successful "follow"

-After clicking on the "Follow" button, the button text will change to "Subscribe" and the background color will change to green.
+After clicking on the "Follow" button, the button text will change to "Subscribe", the background color will change to green and the quantity of followers this user will increase by one.
 ![Step 4](./assets/following.png)

 You will also receive a notification that you are following a user with the